BLuckoo/Cryptocurrencies/README.md

 ## Summary

    - A total of 532 cryptocurrencies have been classified into four different classes based on similarities of their features.
+   - Of particular interest is BitTorrent
-   - Each class should be further analyzed to determine their returns and risks factors so that a proper portfolio can be presented to the investment bank's clients.
+   - Deeper analysis is required to determine the return and risks factors for each class so that a proper portfolio can be built for the investment bank clientele.